 This document tells you more about those two aims, the Council's plus target of 35% reduction in supply chain emissions by 2030 and the tasks we are going to seek to deliver to achieve these 2030 goals.
 This document was first published in 2021 and has undergone its first review and refresh 3 years on to create this version.
-The document explains the progress made towards achieving these goals since 2021 and includes new sections on County-wide information and Climate Adaptation.
+The document explains the progress made towards achieving these goals since 2021 and includes new sections on County-wide climate action and nature recovery and Climate Adaptation (climate risk resilience).
+The name of the document has also changed from Denbighshire County Council's Climate and Ecological Change Strategy to Denbighshire County Council's Climate and Nature Strategy.
+An executive summary and a youth version of this document is available.